Penn-HCI/ffl/README.md

 #### How to Run

 ##### Quick Demo
+We periodically update the demo on [https://penn-hci.github.io/ffl/](https://penn-hci.github.io/ffl/).
+To run this locally,
 1. `npm install` in this directory
 2. `cd sample/md-playground` into the main demo environment with markdown integration
 3. `npm install` && `npm run start`